Korea – Divided by Boundaries, United by Culture

 Until 1948, Korea was a single country on the world map but political unrest resulted in a division of the region into two countries with different political ideologies.
 However, culture and traditional values of the region still bind these two countries with each other.
 The Korean language is spoken in both the countries and a similar family system is followed in both countries.
 Globalization has made certain changes to the family patterns and social structure, predominantly in South Korea because of its flexible policies, which is not the case with North Korean politics.
 As good and old habits die hard, both the Korean countries are still deeply rooted in their culture and traditions.
 Influenced by the philosophical brilliance of Confucius, Koreans believe in family, community and society, unlike western ideology of individualism.

-Family is the most important part of Korean society and they lead a family oriented life where the father is the head of the family.
+When it comes to Korean traditions regarding the family, you will soon realize that family is the most important part of Korean society.
+They lead a family oriented life where the father is the head of the family.
 Families following Confucius and his teachings firmly believe that the father must take care of the health, shelter, food and marriage of his family members.
 Hierarchical structure is evident in a conventional Korean family.
 The eldest son will help his father in all the family matters, must obey his father and follow his decisions.
 The old school says that womenfolk must not indulge in decision making and only males must handle the external affairs.
 However, this thinking pattern is changing with time as more and more women are emerging as leaders, business executives and teachers.
 Individual dreams and needs are secondary and family welfare is the first and foremost goal of every family member.
 Confucius and his teachings have a deep impact on Koreans and that’s why they believe in duty, loyalty, honor and sincerity.